owise1/ic-js/docs/ic.md

 # Intelligence Collective

 IC is an extremely simple text format designed for creating meaning.
-It's a simple way to collect, share, and connect our associations, perceptions, and thoughts with others.
+It's an easy way to collect, share, and connect our associations, perceptions, and thoughts with others.

 The easiest way to think about `IC` is like tagging.
 Only you're tagging everything, even the tags themselves.
 And the tags don't have to be short, they can be any length.
 And the tags aren't siloed inside whatever platform you happen to be using.
 They're just "on the internet", so when you tag "tree", or "embarassing moments" it can be combined with everyone else's everywhere.